 • Consumer education: Taking full advantage of the opportunities available for consumers in increasingly complex markets requires that consumers be knowledgeable in diverse areas.
 This project is examining the role that governments and other stakeholders are taking in providing education, with a view towards identifying effective policies and programmes.
 A final report and best practices are expected by the end of 2008.

-• Interface between consumer and competition policies: In February 2008, the CCP co-operated with the OECD’s Competition Committee in organising a Global Forum which focused on the interface between competition and consumer policies.
+• Interface between consumer and competition policies: In February 2008, the CCP co-operated with the OECD’s Competition Committee in organising a which focused on the interface between competition and consumer policies.
 Different institutional frameworks for addressing competition and consumer issues were examined, as were complex case studies involving the effects of deregulation on consumers.

 • Industry-led regulation: In some instances, industries have launched initiatives to protect and empower consumers.
 This project is reviewing case studies, with a view towards identifying the terms and conditions under which self-regulation is likely to be beneficial and successful.
 The project is expected to be completed in 2008.